Money & Subsidies

 Through a financial advisor

-1. Useful for complex situations (pre-existing conditions, high coverage amounts, estate planning) 2.
-Independent financial advisors (IFAs) compare across all insurers 3.
-Tied agents only sell their company's products — less objective 4.
+1. Useful for complex situations — pre-existing conditions, very high coverage, estate planning 2.
+Independent advisors (IFAs) compare across all insurers; tied agents only sell their own company's products 3.
 No additional cost to you (advisor earns commission from the insurer)

 ---